 Here are some of Mann's tips for effective email management:

-- Immediately delete as many messages as possible.
+- First delete or archive as many new messages as possible.

-- Respond to any messages that can be answered in two minutes or less.
+- Immediately respond to any new messages that can be answered in two minutes or less.

 - Move new messages that require more than two minutes to answer -- and messages that can be answered later -- to a separate "requires response" folder.